Amdadul-Sikder/Traveler-client-side-tourism/README.md

 * React Based Website
 * React Router & React Hook Form Used
-* Firebase Authentication Used
+* Firebase Authentication Used.
+Without sign in user can't buy any packages.
-* Mongodb Database Used
+* Mongodb used for Database collection
 * Heroku server Used
 * Responsive Website